 When I stopped drinking, I texted my closest friends and told them.
 I told them I was scared, but I didn’t specify exactly what scared me.
 I was scared of being an outcast.
 People talk about how you lose friends when you stop drinking.
-Although I’ve know these guys for over 15 years, but I still worried about this.
+Although I’d known these guys for over 15 years, I still worried about this.
 Nothing really changed.
-They asked if I’d be cool around alcohol or still coming out, but that’s about it.
+They asked if I’d be cool around alcohol or still going out, but that’s about it.
 They wanted to help me help myself.

 Alcohol costs money.
 An occasional drink won’t cripple your bank account.
 Before I go any further I will state that I put alcohol in the category of luxury items.
 That is, you should not even go drinking if you have to think about how much drinking will cost you.

 But let’s assume you have the funds to go drinking 2-3 times a week.
-Unless you make six figures or only drink at dive bars, you will see an increase in your spending power.
+Unless you make six figures or only drink at dive bars, you will see a big increase in your spending power if you stop drinking.

-The single biggest thing I’ve taken away from the past 2 years is I have a significant advantage in every area when not drinking.
+The single biggest thing I’ve taken away from the past 2 years is that I have a significant advantage in every area because I don’t drink.
 The only way this advantage would erode is if everyone stopped drinking.